 History and Organization

-The Knox County Health Department was created as a result of a citizen referendum in November 1992.
-The Knox County Board of Health held its inaugural meeting on December 2, 1992 at Galesburg Cottage Hospital.
+The Knox County Health Department was created by a citizen referendum in November 1992.
+On December 2, 1992, the Knox County Board of Health held its inaugural meeting at Galesburg Cottage Hospital.

-It is still the mission of the Knox County Health Department is still to serve Knox County by assessing health and environmental needs, developing policies, and assuring those needs are effectively addressed.”
+It is still the mission of the Knox County Health Department to “Serve Knox County by assessing health and environmental needs, developing policies, and assuring those needs are effectively addressed.”